Shamrock Rovers F.C.: Bradley era

+In 2024, by contrast, Rovers lost their league title, finishing second to Shelbourne, but had a lucrative run in Europe, again qualifying for the group stages of the UEFA Conference League, defeating Vikingur of Iceland and NK Celje of Slovenia.
+Rovers won three out of five games in the group stages, against Larne FC, The New Saints and FK Borac Banja Luka, drawing with Apoel Nicosia and Rapid Vienna and only losing to eventual winners Chelsea FC.
+This meant that Rovers became the first Irish club to qualify for a European knock out stage, qualifying to a play off against Molde of Norway, which they narrowly lost on penalties.

+In 2025, Rovers qualified for the UEFA Conference League for the second year in a row after beating Portuguese side Santa Clara.
+It was also the first successful qualification, into a European competition, of a League of Ireland club that did not finish the previous season as league champions.
+They also won their 22nd league title and got to the 2025 FAI Cup Final against Cork City.

 Colours and badge

 Until 1926, Shamrock Rovers wore green and white striped jerseys but following a suggestion by a committee member, John Sheridan, the club chose to adopt the green and white hooped strip.
 A close relationship existed between the club and Belfast Celtic and it was on account of this that the idea was formed.
 The first game featuring the new jerseys was against Bray Unknowns in a FAI Cup match on 9 January 1927 at Shelbourne Park.
 The Hoops lost the game 3–0 and senior members of the club considered abandoning the new strip.
 Despite this loss, the team continued to wear green and white hoops and have done ever since.
 The 2007 season was the first season since the hoops were introduced that they were not continuous around the main body of the jersey.
 The style of the shirt sleeves has been changed on numerous occasions.
 The away colours of the club have varied over time.
 In the early 1980s, the club had a yellow away jersey.
 In the mid-1990s, a hooped purple jersey was adopted.
 In 2011, the team wore an all-black away strip.

 The club emblem features a football and a shamrock and has done so throughout the history of the club.
 Minor alterations to the club badge have included changing the style of the shamrock and the width of the diagonal lines.
 In 2005, a star was added above the badge to signify the first 10 League of Ireland titles won by the club.
 After the takeover of the club by the supporters, black became the club's third official colour in recognition of the loss of Glenmalure Park.
 It was also decided that the number 12 would no longer be worn by any Shamrock Rovers player and instead would represent the club's supporters.